Aviation - London (Bar)

 Well regarded for his specialist regulatory and insurance knowledge, he receives praise for his analytical skills and strong advocacy.

-Expertise: "A proactive, hands-on senior junior who is both detailed and yet has sight of the bigger picture."
+Strengths: "A proactive, hands-on senior junior who is both detailed and yet has sight of the bigger picture."
 "He shows great compassion and understanding with clients, and is excellent on complex quantum cases."

 Recent work: Acted in Cassley v GMP Securities and Sundance, a case arising from the fatal crash of a jet that occurred in the Democratic Republic of Congo in 2010.